How to measure product-market fit and prove it to investors?

 • High net promoter score (NPS)

 NPS metrics measure how satisfied your customers are with your product and how likely they are to invite others to use it.
-For example, Robinhood had a waitlist of one million users before raising their Series A, which they achieved with zero marketing legwork.

 Here is the NPS formula: